 Also, don’t forget to leave me a comment after the recipe card at the bottom.
 I really love chatting with all of you, hearing about how your recipe turned out and answering any questions you have.

 Almond Flour Chocolate Chunk Oatmeal Cookies

 - 2 1/2 cups rolled oats gluten free

 - 3/4 cup dairy free butter at room temperature

 - 3/4 cup brown sugar, packed or coconut sugar for refined sugar free

 - 1/8 tsp salt

 - Place your room temperature butter and brown sugar into mixer (or a large bowl using handheld mixer) and cream together until light and fluffy.
 Add in the vanilla and eggs one at a time until incorporated.
 Add the almond flour, oats, baking soda and salt and mix until until a dough forms.
 Fold in chocolate chips.
 Line a baking sheet with wax paper or parchment paper.
 Use a 1 1/2 inch cookie scooper to scoop cookie dough and line the tray.
-Top the cookie dough balls with chopped chocolate and flaked sea salt if desired.
-Cover with plastic wrap and freeze for at least two hours.
+Cover with plastic wrap and freeze for an hour (not necessary but will result in a more delicious cookie!).
 Remove as many cookie dough balls as you desire to bake.
 Keep the rest frozen for up to 2 months.

 - To bake, preheat oven to 350 F and prepare a baking sheet with parchment paper.
-Place frozen cookie dough balls about two inches apart and bake for 11-13 minutes or until edges start to brown.
+Place frozen cookie dough balls about two inches apart and bake for 10 minutes, remove them from the oven and press them down slightly to flatten, continue to bake for 2 minutes and edges start to brown.
 Remove and let cool for 10 minutes before transferring to a cooling rack to continue cooling.